luciano-fiandesio/beanborg/README.md

 ## Installation

-Currently, it is not possible to install beanborg using `pip`.
+Currently, it is not possible to install Beanborg using `pip`.
 This feature will be added soon.
 Stay tuned!

 ### Installation steps